California providers are 4th best in the nation in reducing the use of antipsychotic medication. CMS Report.

 California performs better than 46 other states, ranking 4th lowest in the nation in using antipsychotics in skilled nursing facilities.

-Since the beginning of the national campaign California providers have reduced the use of antipsychotic medication by 43 percent!
+Since the beginning of the national campaign California providers have reduced the use of antipsychotic medication by nearly 45 percent!

 A broad category of medications, called psychotropics/psychoactives are administered by physicians in many healthcare and community settings, including hospitals, skilled nursing homes and assisted living centers.
 The term psychotropic is an all-encompassing description which includes mood stabilizers (anti-manic agents), anti-depressants, anti-anxiety, hypnotics and antipsychotics.